 FlightCare Works for You

-FlightCare pays more of your medical bills…for covered doctor visits, lab tests, prescription drugs, outpatient expenses, hospital stays, and mental health care…by taking care of 100% of the copayments TRICARE Standard leaves you to pay … after you meet the $300 TRICARE deductible and $250 FlightCare deductible.
+FlightCare pays more of your medical bills…for covered doctor visits, lab tests, prescription drugs, outpatient expenses, hospital stays, and mental health care…by taking care of 100% of the copayments TRICARE Select leaves you to pay … after you meet the $300 TRICARE deductible and $250 FlightCare deductible.
 This means that if your health care providers accept the TRICARE assignment of charges, you will pay NO MEDICAL EXPENSES.*

 However, some civilian doctors, hospitals, and specialists DO NOT accept the TRICARE assignment of charges, leaving you to pay the difference out of your own pocket.
-This is where FlightCare's benefit kicks in to help fill the difference between your eligible medical bills and what TRICARE Standard covers — by paying 80% of the difference as long as the TRICARE and FlightCare deductibles are met.
+This is where FlightCare's benefit kicks in to help fill the difference between your eligible medical bills and what TRICARE Select covers — by paying 80% of the difference as long as the TRICARE and FlightCare deductibles are met.
 Remember, doctors and medical providers are prohibited from charging you more than 115% of the amount TRICARE allows.

 Whether you see a civilian or military doctor, FlightCare can help.

 Here's an example of how FlightCare can pay you:

 - $6,000 Hospital bill for surgery (hospital is a participating TRICARE Select Provider and accepts TRICARE as payment in full).

 - $2,000 Physician bill (physician is not a participating TRICARE Select Provider and does not accept TRICARE as payment in full).